 “With the peace talks non-existent for years, many right-wing Israelis have urged Mr. Netanyahu to extend sovereignty over the West Bank on ideological and religious grounds, believing the Jewish state should control the entire Holy Land from the Jordan River to the Mediterranean.
 Evangelical Christians who are key supporters of President Trump have also backed the effort.”

-The article failed to mention that the Israeli government gave much of the “West Bank” to the Palestinians in 1996 despite repeated terrorist attacks.
+The article failed to mention that the Israeli government gave much of the “West Bank” to the Palestinians in 1995 and 1997 despite repeated terrorist attacks.
 It did not mention that Israel gave Gaza to the Palestinians in 2005.
 The paper did not refer to the April 14, 2004 letter from US President George W Bush to Israeli Prime Minister Ariel Sharon which stated clearly:

 “In light of new realities on the ground, including already existing major Israeli populations centers, it is unrealistic to expect that the outcome of final status negotiations will be a full and complete return to the armistice lines of 1949, and all previous efforts to negotiate a two-state solution have reached the same conclusion.
 It is realistic to expect that any final status agreement will only be achieved on the basis of mutually agreed changes that reflect these realities.”